asimov/generator-asimov-component/README.md

 ### Building your first component

+Since every every Asimov component is expected to be a standalone repository we recommend starting by creating your repository and checking it out locally.

-Go the folder you wish to build your component in and initiate the generator:
+Next go into the folder you just checked out and initiate the generator:

 ```
 $ yo asimov-component